Richard Turley (graphic designer): Interview, Civilization magazine: 2018-2020

 Turley became the editorial director of Interview magazine when it was relaunched in 2018, taking over from Fabien Baron.
 He works with creative director Mel Ottenberg.

 Turley co-founded Civilization magazine with Mia Kerin and Lucas Mascatello in 2018.
 Turley had previously worked with Mascatello at MTV, and approached him with the idea of starting their own newspaper.
 The magazine was inspired by the decline of print media, and.
 Civilization is a print-only broadsheet which focuses on life and culture in New York.
 Fashion designer Junya Watanabe collaborated with Turley to use content and imagery from Civilization on Watanabe's Spring 2020 Collection.

 The publication has developed a cult following due to its personalized, unorthodox style.
 Dazed described the magazine as a "anarchic countercultural diary."
 Civilization launched a personalized mail art campaign during the 2020 COVID-19 lockdowns as a way to reach out to New York residents.
-Civilization also produces Civilization Radio.
+Civilization also produces Civilization Radio, a segment on Montez Press Radio.